-The government has introduced additional support to small businesses.
-For those businesses that take on an additional property which would normally have meant the loss of small business rate relief, the government has confirmed that they will be allowed to keep that relief for a period of 12 months.
+The government has introduced additional support to small business: businesses that take on an additional property which would normally have meant the loss of small business rate relief will be allowed to keep that relief for 12 months.

-If you believe you meet eligibility criteria and have not received small business rate relief please complete the small business rate relief online form.
+If you believe you should be getting small business rate relief but have not received it, please complete the small business rate relief online form

-Provided you continue to satisfy the conditions for relief which apply at the relevant time for the property and the ratepayer, you will automatically continue to receive relief in each new valuation period.
+If you continue to satisfy the conditions for relief which apply at the relevant time, you will automatically continue to receive relief in each new valuation period.

 If you get small business rate relief, you need to tell us about the following changes in circumstances (we will pick up on all other changes):

 - if you take up occupation of an additional property